SarryGeezOwO/CFR_Parser/README.md

 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

+> **Note:** Hey there!
+Just a heads-up, this project is still in its early stages.
+It's functional but not yet super polished or optimized.
+I'm working on making it better, so if you have any feedback or want to contribute, I'd love your help!

+> Also this might sound wierd but I'm just a beginner on using GitHub and Programming in general :)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.